rems-project/cn-tutorial/docs/getting-started/tutorials/testing/outline.md

 # CN Tutorial

-## Introduction

-- High-level overview of CN

-- Overview of this tutorial; road map; what you're going to learn; how to approach the document, depending on your goals
-     - "I want to improve the coverage of my tests"
-     - "I want to learn how to verify C code"
-     - ...
+<span style="color:red">*Temporary -- stuff is moving to other files...*</span>

 ## PBT

     - Hello-world example of PBT (min3)
         - original version:
           ```c title="exercises/min3/min3.orig.c"
           --8<--
           exercises/min3/min3-orig.c
           --8<--
           ```
         - with a specification:
           ```c title="exercises/min3/min3.test.c"
           --8<--
           exercises/min3/min3.test.c
           --8<--
           ```
         - with a spec and a mistake:
           ```c title="exercises/min3/min3.brokentest.c"
           --8<--
           exercises/min3/min3.brokentest.c
           --8<--
           ```

     - instructions for running PBT
         - an exercise to try it out on min3
         - an exercise to find a bug in a variant of min3
         - couple more (similar, optional) exercises -- e.g., sorting three numbers

-- Some more examples of very simple C programs
-     - use unsigned arithmetic in all the early sections to avoid UB!
-     - (convert all the existing examples and exercises to unsigned, leaving signed arithmetic and UB to a later section by themselves)

-[BCP: In the rest of the tutorial, maybe we could be agnostic (somewhat agnostic, at least) about whether people are using unit tests or PBT.
-I don't have a sense yet of whether that will really work, but it would have the good effect of focusing everybody's attention on specifications and how to think about them, rather than the testing process itself.]

-Throughout, we want several sorts of exercises:
-- Here's the code; write a spec; now here's a broken version of the code - does your spec catch it?
-- Here's the code; write and validate a spec by breaking it yourself
-- Here's a spec; write the program
-- Here are requirements (with or without test cases); write the spec and the code

-## Programs with Pointers

-(but not yet dynamic storage allocation)

-- read.c
-    - unannotated version fails tests
-         - need to explain how to figure out WHY testing fails!
-    - explain ownership (copy/move from verification tutorial)
-    - version with proper spec works better!
-    - (lots of useful text)
-    - read.broken.c demonstrates linearity of resource usage
-- exercises:
-    - quadruple_mem
-    - abs_mem
-- slf0_basic_incr_signed.c
-    shows the difference between Block and Owned
-- exercises
-    - zero.c
-    - basic_inplace_double.c involves UB, so skip?
-    - maybe something about swapping pointers?

-- add_read  (but changing it to swapping or something, to avoid UB issues)

-- everything up through pointers to compound objects seems to work well, except for some of the resource inference stuff

-## Arrays

-## Dynamic Heap Structures

-## Numeric Types

-- Signed numeric types, sizes, conversions, overflow, etc.
-    - abs.c is a good exercise (probably we'd just move it entirely, along with the paragraph above it)
-    - Checking for UB
-         - Note that the verification tutorial *begins* with an example that testing doesn't handle at all!

-# Unit Testing (optional)

-(BCP: I'd like to introduce unit testing at the very start, but the Fulminate instructions are currently quite hard to follow!
-(When) can we improve that?)

-(We may actually want to go straight to PBT long term, because unit testing will be integrated with build systems, unit testing infrastructure, etc., so more complicated to set up.
-Hard to predict exactly how this will look as we scale.)

-- Hello-world example of unit testing

-- instructions for running unit tests themselves
-    - an exercise to try it out on min3
-    - an exercise to find a bug in a variant of min3
-    - couple more (similar, optional) exercises

-TODO: Complete instructions for running Fulminate on the min3 example.

 ## Case studies